September 17, 2024

 Watch Ideon CTO and Co-Founder, Doug Schouten, provide an in-depth review of the New Afton results.

-Discover the outcomes at New Afton Mine
+Discover the outcomes at New Afton

 The imaging program successfully met the primary objective of demonstrating the viability of applying muon tomography to accurately delineate and map the caved rock within Cave B3, to within 10-25 metre spatial resolution.
 A robust 3D model of the target area was generated using muon data alone, yielding a mesh-based representation of the best-fit current cave shape, that satisfies the observed muon data and a full 3D distribution of subsurface density across the cave zone.

-Download the full case study for detailed content and analysis at the New Afton Mine block cave project.
+Download the full case study for detailed content and analysis at the New Afton block cave project.